thejsway/thejsway/manuscript/chapter01.md

 A **string** in JavaScript is text surrounded by quotation marks, such as `"This is a string"`.

 You can also define strings with a pair of single quotes: `'This is another string'`.
 The best practice for single or double quotes is a whole political thing.
-Use whichever you like, but don't mix the two in the same program!
+Use whichever you like, but don’t mix the two in the same program!

 !!! warning